sshh12/OverwatchML/README.md

 ##### Gathering Data

-A simple web scraper was used to extract battletags from reddit.
+A simple web scraper was used to extract battletags from reddit and [overwatchtracker](https://overwatchtracker.com/leaderboards/pc/global).
 The battletags were then sent through [OWAPI](https://github.com/SunDwarf/OWAPI/blob/master/api.md) to retrieve the stats in an easy to work with json.